 Clearly, $13,000 can get different results depending on how it's spent.
 If you had $13,000 to spend per child, where would you send him or her?
 Would you stick with the current system or pick something else?

 The most recent numbers from the Census Bureau reveal that the average spending per student in Minnesota's public schools is roughly $13,000 per year.
 So how are the kids doing after such investments?

 Minnesota public school students take the Minnesota Comprehensive Assessment exam (the MCA) as part of the accountability measures called for by 2001's No Child Left Behind Act.
 Students in grades 3, 8, and 10 take the reading assessment; grades 3, 8, and 11 take the math assessment; and grades 5 and 8 take a science assessment.
 MN's goal is for 100% of students to be proficient in reading and math by 2014, but it appears that the state still has a long way to go in a short amount of time.

-Here are the results of the 2012 assessments in reading and math, and the 2011 assessment in science:
+Here are the results of the 2013 assessments in reading, math, and science:

 Here's the chart:

-Currently, the state invests 40% of its general fund budget, or $14.5 billion, in education to help supplement local spending on education:
+Currently, the state invests just over 40% of its general fund budget, or $15.8 billion, in education to help supplement local spending on education:

 Minnesotans are rightfully proud of the investment they're making in education, but are we getting the results our kids need if they're to succeed in a competitive, global economy?
 Rather than fighting over whether or not we spend enough, perhaps it's time to take a deeper look at the structure of the actual education system.

 Under our state constitution (Art.
 XIII, Sect.
 1) Minnesota must establish a "uniform system of public schools":